Reading improves English.

 Besides learning the very basics of writing such as grammar, punctuation, and vocabulary, you can also learn how popular writers transition their sentences and paragraphs, build and defend arguments, research their stories, break rules of written English, infuse personality and style into their writing, and so on.

-5. Reading improves your knowledge base
+5. Reading improves your knowledge, makes you smarter

 You would struggle to sustain conversations or write compellingly if you’re hollow on content, right?